 WordPress is a very popular option for running a website or blog and can be used to get your content online quickly.
 This guide will walk you through installing the WordPress server software via cPanel / WHM and Softaculous.
-Liquid Web makes WordPress hosting easy and painless, for every level of customer, especially since all of our managed plans are backed by our 24/7/365 Heroic Support®.
+Liquid Web makes WordPress hosting easy and painless, for every level of customer, especially since all of our managed plans are backed by our 24/7/365 Support team!

 - These instructions are intended for installing WordPress in cPanel / WHM with Softaculous.

-- I’ll be working from a Liquid Web cPanel / WHM CentOS 6.6 server, and I’ll be logged into my cPanel account.
+- I’ll be working from a Liquid Web cPanel / WHM CentOS 6.6 server, and I’ll be logged into a cPanel account.

 WordPress might be located in the Top Scripts section when you first open Softaculous: